Skip to main content

 I declined my National Merit Scholarship.
 I allowed my son to decline college at age thirteen though he had been accepted.

 I think we do this garbage because of heternormative culture and the red queen effect it fosters where everyone needs to run faster.
-But it's worse than that because aren't even staying in the same place.
+But it's worse than that because we aren't even staying in the same place.
 We are losing ground in important ways.

 I write about a lot of topics and blogs like Eclogiselle and Project SRO are aimed at trying to put brakes on this red queen effect and the poverty and problems it causes.
 You don't remedy them by desperately trying to force kids with potential to learn things in short supply so they can be used as a tool with no real regard for their welfare.